Bertoid1311/B7094/README.md

 <img src="Console_screenshot1.jpg" width="65%">
 </p>

-**Note:** If you click the 'Load Card' (or 'Load Tape') Console button when nothing is loaded in the Card Reader (or no tape image file is mounted on the designated "boot" tape drive [by default A1, though this can be changed via the Scripter's "Set Boot=" command]) then your button click will simply be ignored.

 (6) Now watch the 'IBM 716 Line Printer' window.
 First, the message 'NOW PERFORMING DIAGNOSTIC 9M21' will appear.
-Then, after a while, additional lines will appear announcing "100 PROGRAM PASSES COMPLETE 9M21".
-(Hint: if you don't want to wait "a while", click the 'Dark' radiobutton on the Control Panel window.).
-The Line Printer window will accumulate output, like so:
+Then, after a moment, additional lines will appear announcing "100 PROGRAM PASSES COMPLETE 9M21".

+(**Hint:** if you don't want to wait "a moment", click the 'Dark' radiobutton on the Control Panel window.
+This is also an excellent opportunity to try out the other 'True Factor' radiobuttons on the Control Panel, to see how they vary the "light show" on the Console.
+'True Factor' is described in more detail below.)

+The Line Printer window will accumulate the output, like so:

 <p align="center">
 <img src="Printer_screenshot1.jpg" width="65%">